AShabayek/SDnanodegree/CarND-Traffic-classifier/Traffic-sign-classifier.md

 ####3.
 Network Training.

 In training I used 24 Epochs as adding the inception layers and the flat layers at the end of the network adds complexity and thus demands more training and tuning, 24 was a sufficient number of epochs to near saturation.
-Learning rate was 0.0005
+Learning rate was 0.0005.
+I tried other optimizers such as the adagrad but the adam optimizer yielded best training result thus far.

 ####4.
 Results.

 My final model results were:
 * 1.0
-* validation set accuracy of ?
+* 0.992
 * 0.919

 If an iterative approach was chosen: